 Chairman of M&A

-Richard S. Brail is a Managing Director, Co-Head of the Technology, Media & Telecommunications Group and Head of Media & Entertainment at Solomon Partners.
-He joined the firm in 2009 and previously spent 18 years as an M&A banker at Morgan Stanley, where he specialized in advising clients across the media, entertainment, communication and technology sectors.
-He currently actively advises across the Media & Entertainment landscape specializing in companies in content (film/video, music/audio, book, art, IP) creation, distribution and exhibition.
+Richard S. Brail is a Managing Director and Chairman of M&A. He joined the firm in 2009 and previously spent 18 years as an M&A banker at Morgan Stanley, where he specialized in advising clients across the media, entertainment, communication and technology sectors.
+He actively advises across the Media & Entertainment landscape specializing in companies in content (film/video, music/audio, book, art, IP) creation, distribution and exhibition.
 He also advises clients across the Experience Economy and the associated immersive, location-based entertainment concepts which create social connections.